Configure disk-backed message buffer behavior

 Important

-This setting requires modifying the Broker resource and can only be configured at initial deployment time using the Azure CLI or Azure Portal.
+This setting requires that you modify the Broker resource.
+It's configured only at initial deployment by using the Azure CLI or the Azure portal.
 A new deployment is required if Broker configuration changes are needed.
 To learn more, see Customize default Broker.

-The disk-backed message buffer feature is used for efficient management of message queues within the MQTT broker distributed MQTT broker.
+The disk-backed message buffer feature is used for efficient management of message queues within the distributed MQTT broker.
 The benefits include:

-• Efficient queue management: In an MQTT broker, each subscriber is associated with a message queue.
-The speed a subscriber processes messages directly impacts the size of the queue.
+- Efficient queue management: In an MQTT broker, each subscriber is associated with a message queue.
+The message processing speed of a subscriber directly affects the size of the queue.
 If a subscriber processes messages slowly or if they disconnect but request an MQTT persistent session, the queue can grow larger than the available memory.

-• Data preservation for persistent sessions: The disk-backed message buffer feature ensures that when a queue exceeds the available memory, it's seamlessly buffered to disk.
-This feature prevents data loss and supports MQTT persistent sessions, allowing subscribers to resume their sessions with their message queues intact upon reconnection.
+- Data preservation for persistent sessions: The disk-backed message buffer feature ensures that when a queue exceeds the available memory, it's seamlessly buffered to disk.
+This feature prevents data loss and supports MQTT persistent sessions, allowing subscribers to resume their sessions with their message queues intact when they reconnect.
 The disk is used as ephemeral storage and serves as a spillover from memory.
-Data written to disk isn't durable and is lost when the pod exits, but as long as at least one pod in each backend chain remains functional, the broker as a whole doesn't lose any data.
+Data written to disk isn't durable and is lost when the pod exits.
+If at least one pod in each backend chain remains functional, the broker as a whole doesn't lose any data.

-• Handling connectivity challenges: Cloud connectors are treated as subscribers with persistent sessions that can face connectivity challenges when unable to communicate with external systems like Event Grid MQTT broker due to network disconnect.
+- Handling connectivity challenges: Cloud connectors are treated as subscribers with persistent sessions that can face connectivity challenges when they're unable to communicate with external systems like an Azure Event Grid MQTT broker because of network disconnect.
 In such scenarios, messages (PUBLISHes) accumulate.
-The MQTT broker intelligently buffers these messages to memory or disk until connectivity is restored, ensuring message integrity.
+The MQTT broker intelligently buffers these messages to memory or disk until connectivity is restored, which ensures message integrity.

 By default, the disk-backed message buffer feature is disabled.
 In this case, messages remain in memory, and back pressure is applied to clients as the reader pool or scratch pool reaches the limit as defined by the subscriber queue limit.